rohanpadhye/blog/_posts/2019-08-06-Tips-for-Artifact-Evaluation.md

 It is not uncommon for authors to rename tools, techniques, theorems, and other named entities just a day or two before paper submission.
 This often leads to aritfacts and papers disagreeing on standard terminology.
 When submitting artifacts for AE, remember to refactor the artifact to use the same terminology used in the paper.
 Sometimes, this is not possible -- for example, if your artifact contains pre-baked results of experiments that were run before you decided on a terminology; in such cases, include some explanation of old/new terminology in your artifact README before you discuss how to run scripts or read provided files.

+---

+If you have experience with artifact evaluation yourself and have more tips to add, some insights regarding other types of artifacts (e.g. survey data and user studies), or if you disagree with anything in this post, please let me know.